cyrille-visser/FastHack-SQL/Student/Challenge01.md

 Your fledgling company has two migration tasks at hand.
 In both cases, your clients would like to migrate their SQL Server instances into Azure.
 Each solution has different requirements.

-To make this task a bit more interesting please run this [Issue script](./Resources/cdb_query.sql) ("Save link as...") on your source database.
-This script assumes you have AdventureWorks2017 and WideWorldImporters databases running in your VM.

 ## Description

 The objective of this challenge is to migrate AdventureWorks and WWI Databases (OLTP and OLAP) to Azure SQL database.
 Each presents a unique set of customer requirements; be sure to read the optional advanced challenges -- while completing the advanced challenges is not required for this challenge, it may impact your implementation choices.